5iggi/vlx2mqtt/README_full_en.md

 In practice, the KLF200 is not always stable over long periods of time when many or repeated connection attempts occur.
 For this reason, VLX2MQTT optionally supports a **preventive recovery trigger**.

-### Recommended usage

-- Prefer **reactive recovery** for real faults in normal operation
-- Only enable preventive recovery consciously
-- Choose preventive intervals conservatively (e.g. 24 hours or more)

-### Background / sources

-The practical motivation for this mechanism is the instability that is often observed in real KLF200 installations with repeated reconnection attempts or long uptimes.

 [Back to contents](#contents)

 ---